waynephillips/ethereum-flightsurety/README.md

       - Ability to purchase flight insurance for no more than 1 ether
   - Passenger Payment
     - Passengers may pay up to 1 ether for purchasing flight insurance.
+    - Note: Verify with Truffle Test
   - Passenger Repayment
     - If flight is delayed due to airline fault, passenger receives credit of 1.5X the amount they paid
+      - Note: Verify with Truffle Test
     - Ability to trigger the contract to request flight status update (looking to see if there are flight delays that require insurance payout)
+      - Note: Verify with Truffle Test
   - Passenger Withdraw
     - Passenger can withdraw any funds owed to them as a result of receiving credit for insurance payout
+      - Note: Verify with Truffle Test
     - Insurance payouts are not sent directly to passenger’s wallet

 Oracle Server App